NewmanDaniel/ERC20-UniswapV3-Implementation/README.md

 # What is this?
 This is a test implementation for setting up a simple ERC-20 token called SashaPup, and making it swappable for Eth on Uniswap V3 via a frontend interface on the Ethereum Sepolia network.
 Once implemented, the user can use their Metamask wallet to purchase SashaPup via a Uniswap V3 liquidity pool.

+This project was created for a job interview, and we confirmed the project was completed successfully.
+I welcome any feedback on this solution and happy to help anyone that lands on this page with their understanding.

 # set up nvm & install dependencies
 `nvm use --lts`